 Moving into a tiny house when it's just you isn't so bad, as long as it's something you really want and you are willing to downsize.
 But moving in with a significant other or a family with children into a 200-square-foot space can be very difficult.
 There is little privacy, and it is hard to avoid getting into each other's space.
 If arguments flare up, there is nowhere to go to burn off steam.
 Consider your family's personalities and needs before making a decision that will change their lives in a big way.

 No privacy can also make it awkward if you have growing kids (kids need privacy to develop a sense of independence and also need space to play) or if your relatives are staying over.
 If you sing in the shower or do other things in the bathroom, everyone can hear you.
 Parties at your place are probably best moved outside or hosted elsewhere due to the lack of standing room.

 Pro: Tiny Houses are Very Customizable

-If you are designing a tiny home for yourself, or working with a builder, you can custom build your tiny house to suit your needs and personal style.
-You can build a rustic little cabin on wheels, or a modern-style trailer, or anything your heart desires (that's within your budget).
+If you are designing a tiny home for yourself or working with a builder, you can custom-build your tiny house to suit your needs and personal style.
+You can build a rustic little cabin on wheels, a modern-style trailer, or anything your heart desires (that's within your budget).
 You can really get creative with it.
-If you need a couch, you can build one into the living room with retractable seats, and move it in and out at will.
-You can build a downstairs bedroom if you have guests, or turn that room into your personal tiny office.
+If you need a coach, you can build one into the living room with retractable seats and move it in and out at will.
+You can build a downstairs bedroom if you have guests or turn that room into your personal tiny office.
 You can get the kitchen appliances that you need in tiny sizes as well, so you don't need a huge kitchen.
 The layout, color scheme, and individual pieces of furniture are entirely up to you.

 Pro/Con: There Won't Be Much Space for Your Things